LuigiBrosNin/UNI/Master first year/Decision making with constraint programming.md

 2. **Local search**
 	Starts from some initial solution and iteratively tries to replace the current solution with a better one in an appropriately defined neighbourhood by applying small (local) modifications.
 3. **Metaheuristics**
+	High level strategies to increase performance that uses
+	- a priori knowledge
+	- exploitation of search history
+	- randomness
+	- general strategies to balance intensification and diversification

+==Local search==
 ==Neighbourhood structure==
 Function $N : S → 2^S$ that assigns to every $s \in S$ a set of neighbours $N(s) \subseteq S$ . $N(s)$ is called the **neighbourhood** of $s$.
 **Move** -> application of such an operator to $s$ that produces a neighbour